Boston Library Consortium: History

 The BLC was founded in 1970 and officially incorporated in 1977, consisting originally of five institutions.
-It had grown to twelve institutions by 1993, seventeen by 2014, and nineteen by 2019.
+It had grown to twelve institutions by 1993, seventeen by 2014, nineteen by 2019, and 28 by 2026.
 Former members include Brown University and Massachusetts Institute of Technology (MIT).
 The BLC partnered with the Faxon Company to launch development of a union list of serials in 1982.
 BLC executive directors have included Hannah Stevens as of 2000, Barbara Preece as of 2002, Melissa Trevvett as of 2010, Susan Stearns from 2014 to 2020, and Charlie Barlow since 2020.